MicrosoftDocs/visualstudio-docs/docs/debugger/write-better-code-with-visual-studio.md

     }
     ```

-* When you encounter an exception, check the documentation to see what method throws the exception and what other exceptions it is likely to throw.
+* When you encounter an exception when trying to use a particular method, check the documentation to see what method throws the exception and what other exceptions it is likely to throw.
 This can be critical information for debugging your apps.

 For the sample app, fix the `SerializationException` in the `GetJsonData` method by changing `4o` to `40`.